kathleenforgiarini/php_oop_practice/README.md

 2. Open the project in your preferred PHP development environment (IDE).

+3. Run your preferred back-end server (i.e Apache)

-3. Run each PHP Test file to test and check the outputs.
+5. Run each PHP Test file to test and check the outputs.

 ## Contributing
 This project is for educational purposes and demonstration.
 Contributions are welcome if you have suggestions or improvements.
 Feel free to fork the repository, make your changes, and create a pull request.